 Are you a “digital native”?
 Are you both creative and analytical?
 Do you like to test what works and measure the outcomes?
 Then you could be a great fit for a digital marketing career.

 Digital marketing, whether you’ve studied it or not, is an industry that attracts many among us for a variety of reasons.
-Digital marketing could be labeled as the young, fast-changing and widely-applicable field in the business world.
+Digital marketing agencies like capitaldealersolutions.com could be labeled as the young, fast-changing, and widely applicable field in the business world.
 Many new aspects within the marketing realm, such as social media and influencers are very relevant to Gen Z. Have you ever considered marketing as a future career path?
 We will first list a couple of reasons why pursuing a career in digital marketing could be an exciting and promising option, and if you are seriously thinking about how to go about it, we will provide you with the practicalities of how to actually get there!

 Why to become a digital marketer?

 Today, brands find their customers online.
 During our lives, we spend a lot of time online, from searching for the newest trends to finding a guide on how to make cool TikTok videos.
 Social media plays another incredibly important role in our lives and is a central element of the marketing industry.

 Social media platforms are especially growing, as growth has accelerated significantly since the outbreak of COVID-19.
 Social media user numbers increased by more than 13% compared to 2020, and grew at the fastest rate in three years, with nearly half a billion new users bringing the global user total to over 4.3 billion by mid 2021.

 On average, more than 1.3 million new users joined social media every day during 2020, equating to roughly 15½ new users every single second (We Are Social, 2021).
 When you work in marketing, you are at the forefront of the latest developments in ways brands reach their customers in an industry that is constantly growing.
 Few industries transform as quickly as digital marketing.
 What was popular only a couple of years ago could now seem antiquated.